Skip to content ↓

 Vision and Values

-Our aim at Crowle Church of England First School is to provide an education of the highest quality underpinned by Christian ethos and values, based on the life and teaching of Jesus, to children of all backgrounds and abilities.
+Our aim at Crowle Church of England Primary School is to provide an education of the highest quality underpinned by Christian ethos and values, based on the life and teaching of Jesus, to children of all backgrounds and abilities.
 We offer an education which aims to meet the needs of pupils both academically and in terms of spiritual, moral, social and cultural development.
 As a church school we welcome children of all faiths and none but we ask that parents and children support our Christian values and ethos.

-DOWMAT VISION
+DOWMAT

 The Diocese of Worcester Multi Academy Trust (DoWMAT) will, through its mission statement ‘to love, to learn, to serve’, enable all its academies to flourish so that all stakeholders can ‘live life in all its fullness’.
 (John 10:10)